-After much deliberation on their wish list and priorities, Massi and Jerry began their search which lasted almost two years and ended in Rua Da Cedofeita 334, an early 19th century building that was first a textile factory and then an electrical workshop.
+Massi and Jerry began their search in 2017 and after almost two years and ended in Rua Da Cedofeita 334, an early 19th century building that was first a textile factory and then an electrical workshop.

-From the beginning, THE project wAS TO keep the building as a large guesthouse or small hotel and that the building they were looking for needed to have certain essential characteristics: to be central, historic, have a terrace and be rich in original features.
+From the beginning, THE project wAS TO HAVE A building TO KEEP as an ENTIRE HOUSe WITH SOME certain essential characteristics: to be central, historic, have a terrace and be rich in original features.

 “The first time we entered Rua Da Cedofeita 334 we were not particularly overwhelmed.